 Day 08: Torun/Gdansk (Drive)

-Morning, we see the highlights of Torun.
-It is the birthplace of Nicolaus Copernicus and considered one of the most magnificent historic cities of Poland.
-Its Old Town has been included in UNESCO’s list for its impressive 13th century Town Hall, superb churches and historic streets preserving Torun’s past glory.
+In the morning, we explore the highlights of Torun*.
+The town is the birthplace of Nicolaus Copernicus and considered one of the most magnificent historic cities of Poland.
+Its Old Town has been included in UNESCO’s World Heritage List on account of its impressive 13th century Town Hall, several superb churches and historic streets.
 A visit to the Copernicus Museum is included in our itinerary.
 Lunch will be served at a local restaurant in Torun.
-Afternoon, we drive to Gdansk.
-Upon arrival, we take a brief walk through the town’s Old Town.
+In the afternoon, we drive to Gdansk and we take a brief walk through the town’s Old Town. upon arrival.

 Overnight: Mercure Gdansk Old Town, Gdansk (2 nights) (B, L)